Activating non-Hermitian skin modes by parity-time symmetry breaking

-Also, an additional charge-parity ($\mathcal{CP}$) symmetry emerges for the surface states~\cite{PhysRevX.8.031079,suppmat}, which offers another avenue for eliminating the NHSE by ensuring purely imaginary eigenenergies.
+Also, an additional $\mathcal{CP}$ symmetry emerges for the surface states~\cite{PhysRevX.8.031079} (also see Methods section), which offers another avenue for eliminating the NHSE by ensuring purely imaginary eigenenergies.

-Our numerical results for these 3D models are shown in Fig.~\ref{fig3_3Dmain}, where eigenmodes are marked with different colors according to their corresponding sectors and boundary conditions.
-In Fig.~\ref{fig3_3Dmain}(a,b,c) for $H_{\gamma,\rm 3D}$, the $(001)$ and ($00\bar{1}$) surface states essentially recapitulate the symmetry-selected and directional toggling NHSE effects of Figs.~\ref{fig1_corner} and \ref{fig2}.
-Going from Fig.~\ref{fig3_3Dmain}(a) to (b), these surface states (blue) become corner-localized due to non-Bloch $\mathcal{CP}$-breaking, analogous to the corner localization Fig.~\ref{fig1_corner}(d) due to $\mathcal{PT}$-breaking, while bulk (black) and hinge (green) states remain unchanged.
-Likewise, directional toggling from $x$-NHSE to $y$-NHSE localization occurs when the $x$-OBC of Fig.~\ref{fig3_3Dmain}(a) is replaced by the $x$-PBC of Fig.~\ref{fig3_3Dmain}(c).
+In Fig.~\ref{fig3_3Dmain}, eigenmodes are marked with different colors according to their corresponding sectors and boundary conditions.
+In Fig.~\ref{fig3_3Dmain}a,b,c for $H_{\gamma,\rm 3D}$, the $(001)$ and ($00\bar{1}$) surface states essentially recapitulate the symmetry-selected and directional toggling NHSE effects of Figs.~\ref{fig1_corner} and \ref{fig2}.
+Going from Fig.~\ref{fig3_3Dmain}a to b, these surface states (blue) become corner-localized due to generalized $\mathcal{CP}$-breaking, analogous to the corner localization Fig.~\ref{fig1_corner}d due to $\mathcal{PT}$-breaking, while bulk (black) and hinge (green) states remain unchanged.
+Likewise, directional toggling from $x$-NHSE to $y$-NHSE localization occurs when the $x$-OBC of Fig.~\ref{fig3_3Dmain}a is replaced by the $x$-PBC of Fig.~\ref{fig3_3Dmain}c.

-Similarly, the surface (blue) and hinge (red) states on $(001)$ and ($00\bar{1}$) surfaces of $H_{g,\rm 3D}$ in Fig.~\ref{fig3_3Dmain}(d) are in direct correspondence with the bulk (black) and boundary (red) states of $H_{g,{\rm 2D}}$ in Fig.~\ref{fig3_2D_gainloss}(a).
+Similarly, the surface (blue) and hinge (red) states on $(001)$ and ($00\bar{1}$) surfaces of $H_{g,\rm 3D}$ in Fig.~\ref{fig3_3Dmain}d are in direct correspondence with the bulk (black) and boundary (red) states of $H_{g,{\rm 2D}}$ in Fig.~\ref{fig3_2D_gainloss}a.
 Meanwhile, bulk eigenenergies remain real as our choice of parameters maintains unbroken $\mathcal{PT}$ symmetry in Eq.~\eqref{eq:3D}.
-In analogy with $H'_{g,{\rm 2D}}$ in Fig.~\ref{fig3_2D_gainloss}(b), a $\mathcal{CP}$ symmetry can be recovered in one branch of hinge states on each of $(001)$ and ($00\bar{1}$) surfaces by introducing an extra Hermitian term to the Hamiltonian, i.e. $H'_{g,\rm 3D}(\mathbf{k})=H_{g,\rm 3D}(\mathbf{k})+(t_2'\sin k_y+g)\sigma_0\tau_0$, which removes the NHSE on these hinge states [Fig.~\ref{fig3_2D_gainloss}(b)].
+In analogy with $H'_{g,{\rm 2D}}$ in Fig.~\ref{fig3_2D_gainloss}b, a $\mathcal{CP}$ symmetry can be recovered in one branch of hinge states on each of $(001)$ and ($00\bar{1}$) surfaces by introducing an extra Hermitian term to the Hamiltonian, i.e. $H'_{g,\rm 3D}(\mathbf{k})=H_{g,\rm 3D}(\mathbf{k})+(t_2'\sin k_y+g)\sigma_0\tau_0$, which removes the NHSE on these hinge states [Fig.~\ref{fig3_3Dmain}e].